Jozy Altidore: International career

 On June 2, 2013, Altidore ended an almost two-year scoring drought by sinking the first goal in an international friendly against Germany.
 He subsequently scored in his next two international games against Jamaica and Panama, marking the first time that he has scored in three consecutive international games.
 Altidore then went on to score in a fourth consecutive game against Honduras in a World Cup Qualification match on June 18.
-Scoring in four consecutive matches tied Altidore all-time for most consecutive games with a goal by any USMNT player, joining a select group of players that includes Landon Donovan, Eddie Johnson, Erik Wynalda, and William Lubbe.
+Scoring in four consecutive matches tied Altidore all-time for most consecutive games with a goal by any USMNT player, joining a select group of players that includes Landon Donovan, Eddie Johnson, Eric Wynalda, and William Lubbe.

 On August 14, 2013, Altidore scored a hat-trick in the United States' 4–3 comeback win over Bosnia and Herzegovina, notably scoring from a free kick just outside the box with a curling effort.
 Altidore's three goals and an assist stretched his consecutive game scoring streak to 5 games, the most in U.S. national team history.
 On June 7, 2014, Altidore broke his goal-scoring drought with two goals against Nigeria, the defending Africa Cup of Nations champions.

 On June 16, 2014, in the United States' opening 2014 FIFA World Cup match against Ghana, Altidore injured a hamstring and had to be carried from the field.

 On March 31, 2015, Altidore received his first international red card for verbally abusing referee Luca Banti in an eventual 1–1 friendly draw against Switzerland in Zürich.

 Altidore became the 17th American to reach 100 international caps on January 29, 2017, when he started in a goalless draw against Serbia.
-Only Landon Donovan had reached the milestone at a younger age than his 27 years.
+Only Donovan had reached the milestone at a younger age than his 27 years.